sku154/better-cloud-e2e-testcafe/readme.md

-# better cloud E2E TESTCAFE AUTOMATION
+# TESTCAFE E2E AUTOMATION

-This project is designed to run the better-cloud end-to-end tests.
+This project is designed to run the Testcafe e2e Automation.

 ## Install required dependencies for the project